panagiotisgia/arbitrage_betting_project_demo/README.md

-# DEMO for Arbitrage Project
+# DEMO for Betting Arbitrage Project